Belief and unbelief

 Gay pride (and prejudice) through the ages

-February 2013 – Historic examples of homosexuality being tolerated by Judaism, and Islam can help overcome homophobia and reinvent these faiths.
+February 2013 – Historic examples of homosexuality being tolerated by Judaism, Christianity and Islam can help overcome homophobia and reinvent these faiths.

 Settlers for Palestine